 CloudTrail integration with CloudWatch Logs delivers management and data events captured by CloudTrail to a CloudWatch Logs log stream in the CloudWatch Logs log group you specify.

 Q: What are the benefits of CloudTrail integration with CloudWatch Logs?

-This integration enables you to receive SNS notifications of account activity captured by CloudTrail.
-For example, you can create CloudWatch alarms to monitor API calls that create, modify and delete Security Groups and Network ACL’s.
+This integration enables you to receive Amazon SNS notifications of account activity captured by CloudTrail.
+For example, you can create CloudWatch alarms to monitor API calls that create, modify, and delete Security Groups and Network access control lists (ACLs).

 Q: How do I turn on CloudTrail integration with CloudWatch Logs?

 You can turn on CloudTrail integration with CloudWatch Logs from the CloudTrail console by specifying a CloudWatch Logs log group and an IAM role.
 You can also use the AWS SDKs or the AWS CLI to turn on this integration.